artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 assigned, slugs for archival descriptions can be changed through the :term:`user interface`.
-Slugs for other entity types cannot be changed through the user interface - either the record must be deleted and a new record created, or you must manipulate the database directly.
+Slugs for other entity types cannot be changed through the user interface - either the record must be deleted and a new record created, or you must manipulate the database directly, or use the :ref:`cli-generate-slugs` task described above.

 ..
 TIP::

-   Users can also edit the slug associated with an :term:`archival description` via the :term:`user interface`.
+   Users can edit the slug associated with an :term:`archival description` via the :term:`user interface`.
 For more information, see:

    * :ref:`rename-title-slug`